JsephGriff/TSwebAssembly/README.md

 });
 ```

-Examples
+# Examples
-Hello World

-Create a file named hello.metsu with the following content:

-print("Hello, WebAssembly!")

-Compile and run it:

-npm run compile -- hello.metsu -o hello.wasm

-Then, use the JavaScript example above to run hello.wasm in your browser.
+Please refer to the examples provided within the [Metsu](https://github.com/JoshnaksPNG/Metsu) Project.
+Note that return values implementation is still a work in progress.

-Contributing
+# Contributing

 We welcome contributions!
 Please read our Contributing Guide to learn how you can help.

-License
+# License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Acknowledgements
+# Acknowledgements

-Special thanks to Joshnaks for creating the Metsu programming language and to all contributors who have helped improve this project.
+Special thanks to Joshnaks for creating the Metsu programming language and to Colin Eberhardt who inspired this project with their conference presentation.